pkowalski/rust-programming-cookbook/simple-threads/README.md

 # Simple Threads
-Exercise to understadn how threads borrow
+Exercise to understand how threads borrow